marklogic/marklogic-kubernetes/README.md

 **Note:** --version=1.0.0-ea1 must be provided as part of the name.
 You can choose a distinctive release name to replace "my-release".

-We strongly recommend that you deploy MarkLogic Chart in and exclusive namespace.
+We strongly recommend that you deploy MarkLogic Chart in an exclusive namespace.
 Use the `--create-namespace` flag if the namespace has not already been created:

 ```
 helm install my-release marklogic/marklogic --version=1.0.0-ea1 --namespace=marklogic --create-namespace